Kubernetes

 kubectl exec -n oriel deploy/oriel -- \ env ORIEL_BOOTSTRAP_PASSWORD='change-me' \ oriel admin bootstrap --email you@example.comCreate a workspace:

-kubectl exec -n oriel deploy/oriel -- oriel admin create-workspace --slug demoRollback/Recover
+kubectl exec -n oriel deploy/oriel -- oriel admin create-workspace --slug demoThese examples use the default all-in-one deployment.
+In split mode, run the

 kubectl get pods -n orielkubectl exec -n oriel deploy/oriel -- oriel migrate statusIf readiness returns ORL-5002, run migrations with the same environment as